Divide your snowdrops ‘in the green’ for dreamy white drifts

 - Choose a day when the soil isn’t frozen or waterlogged.
 Use a spade to gently lift the clump you want to split and make sure that there is soil around the bulbs.

 - Gently prise them apart with your hands into a few small clumps with the soil intact.
 Make some holes where you want more snowdrops and pop the clumps in, you can sprinkle a little bone meal into the hole first but if you have good soil it isn’t really necessary.

 - Water them in well.

 Grainne, is a garden owner and Assistant County Organiser who opens her garden Woodend House for the National Garden Scheme.
-She has planned opening dates this August.
+She has planned opening dates on 31 August and 1 September and the garden also opens By Arrangement.
 Find out more here

 You can follow her top tips for alliums here